Rolling Meadows Dethatching Lawn Services

 Understanding Thatch Buildup in Rolling Meadows’s Heavy Clay Soils

-- Matted, spongy grass appearance
+- Matted, spongy grass surface

 - Water ponding after light rain